Victor Emmanuel III: Abolition of the monarchy

 This move failed.
 In the referendum held a month later, 54 per cent of voters favoured a republic, and the Kingdom of Italy was no more.
-Some historians such as Sir Charles Petrie, have speculated that the result might have been different if Victor Emmanuel had abdicated in favour of Umberto shortly after the Allied invasion of Sicily in 1943, or at the latest had abdicated outright in 1944 rather than simply transferring his powers to his son.
+Some historians such as Sir Charles Petrie have speculated that the result might have been different if Victor Emmanuel had abdicated in favour of Umberto shortly after the Allied invasion of Sicily in 1943, or at the latest had abdicated outright in 1944 rather than simply transferring his powers to his son.
 Umberto had been widely praised for his performance as de facto head of state beginning in 1944, and his relative popularity might have saved the monarchy.
 The Italian conductor Arturo Toscanini declared that he would not come back to Italy as a subject of the "degenerate king" and more generally as long as the house of Savoy was ruling; Benedetto Croce had previously stated in 1944 that "as long as the present king remains head of state, we feel that Fascism has not ended, ... that it will be reborn, more or less disguised."

 Exile and death

 In any event, once the referendum's result was certified, Victor Emmanuel and all other male members of the House of Savoy were required to leave the country.
 Taking refuge in Egypt, where he was welcomed with great honour by King Farouk, Victor Emmanuel died in Alexandria a year later, of pulmonary congestion.
 He was interred behind the altar of St Catherine's Cathedral.
 He was the last surviving grandchild of Victor Emmanuel II of Italy.
-In 1948, Time magazine included an article about "The Little King".
+In January 1948, Time magazine published an article about "The Little King".

 2017 repatriation

-On 17 December 2017, an Italian air force military plane officially repatriated the remains of Victor Emmanuel III, which were transferred from Alexandria to the sanctuary of Vicoforte, near Turin, and interred alongside those of Elena, which had been transferred two days earlier from Montpellier, France.
+On 17 December 2017, an Italian air force military plane officially repatriated the remains of Victor Emmanuel III, which were transferred from Alexandria to the Sanctuary of Vicoforte, near Turin, and interred alongside those of Elena, which had been transferred two days earlier from Montpellier, France.